Parsonage vs. Housing Allowance: Understanding the Distinctions

 Benefits:

-1. Flexibility: Ministers have the freedom to choose where and how they live.
+Flexibility: Ministers are free to choose where and how they live.

 Drawbacks: